programmerfriend/springboot-websockets/README.md

 * **twitter**: described in the Tutorial https://programmerfriend.com/spring-boot-websocket/
   <br> A twitter stream built with Twitter4J.
 It sends the received tweets via a WebSocket Connection to the frontends.
-  <br> There are two frontends: Vanilla JS (inside the Spring Boot application's index.html) and a React Frontend (living in the twitter-frontend subfolder).
+  <br> There are two frontends: Vanilla JS (inside the Spring Boot application's index.html) and a React Frontend (living in the twitter-frontend subfolder).<br>
+  If you want to see more details, have a look in the [twitter-folder](twitter) itself.